 1. wash and soak rice in sufficient water for 20 minutes.

-2. In a small bowl, soak saffron strands in 2-3 tbsp warm water.
+2. In a small bowl, soak saffron strands in 2-3 tablespoon warm water.

 3. Melt butter in a deep bottomed pot/saucepan over medium heat.
 Add whole spices - bay leaf, cloves, cardamom, cassia, cumin and fry for few seconds until spices are fragrant and cumin sizzles.